 Wazzup people!
 I'm Hexstream, also known as Jean‑Philippe Paradis.

 I've been doing Common Lisp related work intensively for 14 years, including more than a decade of Common Lisp Open Source.
 I've basically been running an unregistered Common Lisp startup for 14 years.
 I'm planning to register in 2022 at the latest, since I'm finally starting to make money through sponsorships after 14 years of hard work.

 I am a top Common Lisp Open Source contributor.
 See my extensive contributions at HexstreamSoft, which is now the #1 Common Lisp site according to Alexa.
-HexstreamSoft has been trending upwards for 70+ consecutive days (with 2 trivial exceptions), is now in the top 200k, and the absolutely insane site engagement metrics peaked at 14 daily pageviews per visitor, 25:17 daily time on site and 24.8% bounce rate on 28 september 2020, indicating intense interest in my work.
+HexstreamSoft ultimately trended upwards for 80 consecutive days (with 2 trivial exceptions), is now in the top 200k, and the absolutely insane site engagement metrics peaked at 14 daily pageviews per visitor, 25:17 daily time on site and 24.8% bounce rate on 28 september 2020, indicating intense interest in my work.
 (In fact, the site engagement metrics have been very similar to this for months, to my continued surprise and delight.)

 I am spearheading the nascent movement to make Common Lisp a top 5 programming language by 2040.
 I believe this is eminently achievable given proper approaches.

 I've been lifting weights for several years.
 Gaining muscle is surprisingly easy (for a guy), like, you can just go at it intensively for 1 or 2 days and then wait 1 or 2 days and already see a difference.
 Living life without proper muscles is much harder than lifting weights a bit, believe me.
 This is definitely one of the most bang-for-your-buck activities you can possibly do, and you can just do it at home with a very modest time and money investment.
 There's no need to go to a gym or use machines or whatever.
 It's a super easy, permanent way to enhance your well-being and status.